 South Lake Tahoe

-Capitol Corridor has one train each day to South Lake Tahoe, and there are two stops – the South Y Transit Center and Stateline.
+Every morning, Capitol Corridor has one train and connecting bus to South Lake Tahoe, and there are two stops – the South Wye Transit Center and Stateline.
 The Stateline stop is conveniently located by south lake’s popular casinos, most of which offer shuttles to the major ski resorts like Heavenly and Kirkwood.
 You can learn more about visiting South Lake Tahoe at www.tahoesouth.com/getting-here/.

 Planning Your Trip